Skip to main content

 2026 price ranges by load size

-These ranges reflect what the major national brands (Junk King, 1-800-Got-Junk, College Hunks) are quoting in the first half of 2026 across mid-sized US metros.
-Small markets run a little lower, coastal and urban markets run higher.
+These are real ranges from the major national brands (Junk King, 1-800-Got-Junk, College Hunks) in the first half of 2026 across mid-sized US metros.
+Smaller markets run a touch lower.
+Coastal and dense urban markets run higher.

 Section 03

-- Mattress and box spring disposal surcharges in states with bans
+• Mattress and box spring surcharges in states with landfill bans

 Section 04

-Pre-staging is the single biggest lever you control.
-A pile at the curb or inside a garage bay with the door open is a 15 minute job.
-The same pile scattered across three floors is an hour and a half.
-Crews quote what they see, so consolidating before the estimate saves real money.
-Same-day and weekday slots also tend to be cheaper than booked-ahead Saturday mornings.
+Pre-staging is the lever you actually control.
+A pile at the curb, or inside the garage with the door up, is a 15 minute job.
+That same pile scattered across three floors is 90 minutes of carry time.
+Crews quote what they see.
+Consolidate before the estimate and you'll save real money.
+Weekday and same-day slots usually beat booked-ahead Saturday mornings on price too.

 Section 05

-A 10-yard dumpster rental runs $300 to $450 for a week in most markets, plus overage fees.
-That looks cheaper than a full truckload until you add the labor to load it yourself, the risk of the driveway damage deposit, and the fact that most overweight loads get surcharged.
-If the job is under 3 days of work, full-service usually wins on total cost once you price your own time at anything above $20 an hour.
+A 10-yard dumpster runs $300 to $450 for a week, plus overages.
+Looks cheaper than a full truckload.
+Then you add the labor to load it yourself, the driveway damage deposit, and the overweight surcharge most haulers tack on.
+If the job is under 3 days, full-service usually wins on total cost once you price your own time at anything north of $20 an hour.

 Section 06

-Never accept a phone quote as binding.
-Any reputable provider will send a crew out, walk the pile, and give you a written on-site estimate before any work starts.
-If a company insists on charging by the hour, ask exactly how many hours they expect and what the cap is.
-And if the price jumps after the work is done, the initial estimate was not honest.
+A phone quote isn't binding.
+Any reputable provider sends a crew out, walks the pile, and hands you a written on-site estimate before they start.
+If a company quotes by the hour, ask how many hours they expect and what the cap is.
+And if the price jumps after the work is done, the original estimate wasn't honest.

 Frequently Asked